juancarlosmiranda/azure_kinect_notes/README.md

 This document contains instructions/notes on how to install the Azure Kinect camera.
-Here we collect experiences that have arisen with the development of [AK_SM_RECORDER](https://pypi.org/project/ak-sm-recorder/) and [AK_FRAME_EXTRACTOR](https://pypi.org/project/ak-frame- extractor/).
+Here we collect experiences that have arisen with the development of [AK_SM_RECORDER](https://pypi.org/project/ak-sm-recorder/) and [AK_FRAME_EXTRACTOR](https://pypi.org/project/ak-frame-extractor/).
 Both are tools that allow recording and extracting data using Azure Kinect DK camera, if you find this useful please let me know.

-This is not intended to replace official documents, it is produced as a complementary guide in my learning.
+This **is not intended to replace official documents**, it is produced as a complementary guide in my learning.
 Official Microsoft documents can be found at:

 * [Azure Kinect DK documentation](https://docs.microsoft.com/en/azure/kinect-dk/)